Beware “Unclaimed Compensation” Scams - NewsBreak

 THE Internal Revenue Service (IRS) is sending out checks worth $1,232 on average to millions of taxpayers.
 A key provision under the American Rescue Act Plan, which was signed by President Joe Biden in March 2021, allowed eligible taxpayers to claim up to $10,200 in unemployment benefits tax-free.
 But the...

+After you file your taxes, you probably don’t want to think about them again until the next year.
+But if you’re too aggressive with certain deductions or credits, that could trigger an audit from the Internal Revenue Service (IRS).
+If you get an IRS notice — official correspondence...

-IRS sends out 12 million refunds after correcting 2020 tax returns: report
+IRS issues 12 million tax refunds after correcting for 2020 unemployment benefit break

-The IRS issued 12 million tax refunds to taxpayers who paid too much taxes on their 2020 unemployment benefits, according to reports.
-The refunds totaling up to $14.8 billion are a result of the 2021 American Rescue Plan Act.
-Hence, the act waived unemployment benefits up to $10,200 per eligible taxpayer.
+The Internal Revenue Service said that it has issued tax refunds to millions of Americans who overpaid taxes on their unemployment benefits in 2020.

 CNET